 How fast is it to send money via Send?

 Your transfer will not happen until you pay for it by sending money from your bank account, but once that’s done and confirmed, Send say that your money could arrive at its destination in a matter of minutes.
 A more typical time frame, however, is 24-48 hours, and it could take longer on days when banks are closed or if there are any complex bank procedures in the destination country.

 Are there any minimum and maximum transfer amounts?

 The minimum amount you can send is $250.
 There is no maximum limit.

-Although it hasn’t been around very long, Send’s policy of not charging a transfer fee has certainly shaken up the market.
-The combination of zero transfer fees and competitive exchange rates makes it a serious contender for the title of lowest cost money remitter.
+Although it hasn’t been around very long, Send’s policy of not charging a transfer fee has shaken the market.
+The combination of zero transfer fees and competitive exchange rates makes it a serious contender for the title of lowest-cost money remitter.

-It’s definitely worth considering for both individuals and businesses looking to save money while still getting attentive customer service.
+It’s worth considering for individuals and businesses looking to save money while still getting attentive customer service.